-11 Common Food Myths Clarified and Debunked
+11 Misleading Food Myths Debunked

 There are so many myths about what we should and shouldn’t eat that it’s hard to know what’s true.
 These food myths can shape our eating habits in ways that aren’t necessarily healthy or based on facts.
 With so much information floating around, it’s easy to get confused about what’s really good for us.
 Understanding the truth behind these myths can help you make better choices for your health.